IMPORTANT NOTICE: A Declared State of Disaster is currently in place across Victoria. For more information, see: COVID-19 information for licensees

 Everyone must wear a face covering whenever you leave your home, unless an exception applies.
 This is enforceable across regional Victoria from 11:59pm on Sunday 2 August.

-You can ask a customer to remove a face covering to ascertain identity to purchase liquor.
+You can ask a customer to remove a face covering to ascertain their identity to purchase liquor.
 The process of removing face coverings for this purpose should be undertaken in line with DHHS advice.

 Under Victorian liquor laws, it is an offence to supply liquor to persons under the age of 18 years.
 Licensees and their staff should ask for ID if a customer looks under 25, as best practice.